dnnsharp/authorize-net-guide/make_a_payment_with_credit_card,_cc.md

-# Make a payment with Credit Card, CC
+# Make a payment with Credit Card